docker/labs/beginner/chapters/alpine.md

 ......
 ......
 ```
 What happened?
-Behind the scenes, a lot of stuff happened.
+Behind the scene, a lot of stuff happened.
 When you call `run`, the Docker client finds the image (alpine in this case), creates the container and then runs a command in that container.
 When you run `docker run alpine`, you provided a command (`ls -l`), so Docker started the command specified and you saw the listing.

 Let's try something more exciting.